What We Believe

 In Cherry Creek Schools, the study of Social Studies is guided by the state standards in History, Geography, Civics and Economics, with the understanding that several other disciplines including Anthropology, Psychology and Sociology have an important role within a comprehensive Social Studies program.
 Social Studies provides cornerstone skills that are vital to opening doors for a more diverse and innovative workforce and a more responsible citizenry.

 As students progress through Social Studies education they use critical thinking, self-assessment, reasoning, problem-solving, collaboration, research and investigation to make new connections and develop transferable skills.
-The knowledge and skills provided through social studies are instrumental in preparing citizens to participate in our democratic society, to understanding the complexity of the world and to comprehend the interdependencies that influence the present and shape the future.
+The knowledge and skills provided through social studies are instrumental in preparing citizens to participate in our democratic society, to understand the complexity of the world and to comprehend the interdependencies that influence the present and shape the future.

 Social Studies provides the context and understanding of how humans interact with each other and with the environment over time.
 It offers the crucial knowledge needed to create a framework for comprehending the systems of society.

 Social Studies involves interdisciplinary applications, welcomes integration of the arts and humanities and should have direct and explicit connections to the Literacy Standards for English Language Arts.
-Disciplinary literacy in Social Studies strengthen students' literacy skills as they are called upon to cite textual evidence, understand disciplinary vocabulary, distinguish fact from opinion, identify competing or alternating claims and narrate historical events.
+Disciplinary literacy practices in Social Studies strengthen students' literacy skills as they are called upon to cite textual evidence, understand disciplinary vocabulary, distinguish fact from opinion, identify competing or alternating claims, and narrate historical events.

 Civics teaches the complexity of the origins, structure, and functions of governments; the rights, roles and responsibilities of ethical citizenship; the importance of law; and the skills necessary to participate in all levels of government.
 Civics instruction calls for students to learn how to use deliberative processes and follow rules and laws to take informed action in response to real-world problems.